“The world doesn’t revolve around you.”

 Too many brands make themselves the hero of the story.

 By being too involved in their own story instead of telling the customer’s story, these companies end up shooting themselves in the foot and missing valuable engagement opportunities with quality customers.

 Whether you sell software or toilet paper, B2B or B2C, large-scale or small, this holds true: your customer is the hero.

-That hero is on a personal journey, and he needs your help - or rather, you need him to need your help. #customerjourney
+Your hero is on a personal journey, and he needs your help—or rather, you need him to need your help. #customerjourney

 A wise marketer once said, “everyone has the power within to be who they want to be.
 They simply need a guide to show them the path to getting there.”

 That guide is your brand—and your task is to help the hero make his life better by selling him the tools he needs to succeed.